A Suspicious Will or Trust Often Means It’s a Problem:

 Evidence Necessary by Your Attorney to be Successful in the Defense of a Will and/or Trust in Litigation

-The mental condition of the trust maker/testator/donor prior and subsequent to the drafting of the will or the making of a trust or lifetime gift transfer demonstrates the testator’s/donor’s/trust maker’s capacity at the time the will/trust was made or the gift effectuated.
+The mental condition of the trust maker/testator/donor prior to and subsequent to the signature of a will or the making of a trust or lifetime gift must establish the person’s capacity at the time the will/trust was made or the gift effectuated.

-Any declarations made prior or subsequent to the creation of the will or trust or the making of the gift may demonstrate the testator’s/donor’s relationship with the person who received the economic value of gifts made before or after death.
+Any statements made to witnesses prior to or subsequent to the creation of the will or trust or the making of the gift may demonstrate the testator’s/donor’s relationship with the person who received the economic value of gifts made before or after death and the voluntary or involuntary nature of the transfer.

 WHAT EVIDENCE HELPS YOUR CASE?